Southern flying squirrel: Habitat

 The southern flying squirrel is found in eastern deciduous forests or mixed forests of North America.
 Large hickory and beech trees are more abundant in intensively used areas of their home ranges.
-Also, maple and poplar, as well as oak trees make favorable habitat.
+Also, maple and poplar, as well as oak trees, make favorable habitats.
 Although southern flying squirrels may be present in heavily wooded suburban regions, they never occur in large numbers in these areas.